-Norman Taylor ed., Taylor's Encyclopedia of Gardening, Horticulture and Landscape Design, 4th ed.
-(Houghton Mifflin Co., 1961).
+Taylor, Norman ed., Taylor's Encyclopedia of Gardening, Horticulture and Landscape Design, 4th edition (Houghton Mifflin Co., 1961).
 1329 pages.

 This volume is the single most important source for the botanical information used in 80 Flowers.
-As the title indicated it is a practical encyclopedia for gardeners which, beyond descriptive information on plant families and genus, includes information and advice on all aspects of gardening.
+As the title indicates it is a practical encyclopedia for gardeners which, beyond descriptive information on plant families, genera and species, includes information and advice on all aspects of gardening.